NomicFoundation/hardhat/docs/src/content/hardhat-network/docs/overview/index.md

 By default, if you're using Hardhat, then you're already using Hardhat Network.

-When Hardhat executes your tests, scripts or tasks, an in-process Hardhat Network node is started automatically, and all of Hardhat's plugins (ethers.js, web3.js, Waffle, Truffle, etc) will connect directly to this node's provider.
+When Hardhat executes your tests or tasks, an in-process Hardhat Network node is started automatically, and all of Hardhat's plugins (ethers.js, web3.js, Waffle, Truffle, etc) will connect directly to this node's provider.

-There's no need to make any changes to your tests or scripts.
+There's no need to make any changes to your tests.

-Hardhat Network is simply another network.
-If you wanted to be explicit, you could run, for example, `npx hardhat run --network hardhat scripts/my-script.js`.

 ### Running stand-alone in order to support wallets and other software

 Alternatively, Hardhat Network can run in a stand-alone fashion so that external clients can connect to it.
-This could be a wallet, your Dapp front-end, or a script.
+This could be a wallet, your Dapp front-end, or a Hardhat Ignition deployment.
 To run Hardhat Network in this way, run:

 ```
 $ npx hardhat node